ruman-dev/quizzer_trivia_api_flutter/README.md

-# QUIZZer by TRIVIA api
+# QUIZZER by TRIVIA api

 A new Flutter project.